-During pushing and delivery, your baby’s head will begin to show through your vaginal opening with each contraction.
+During delivery, your baby’s head will begin to show through your vaginal opening with each contraction.
 When your baby’s head remains visible without slipping back in, it is known as crowning.

 What you should know about crowning:

 When your baby’s head crowns, you will experience a burning or stinging sensation, often referred to as “the ring of fire,” as your baby stretches the vaginal opening.
 As soon as you feel this sensation, stop pushing!
 It is very important to stop pushing at this point because continuing to push and bear down increases the risk of tearing or the need for an episiotomy.
 If you forget, your doctor or midwife will remind you.